cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-The Server uses a Manager internally, so all features are available in both.
+The Server uses a Manager internally, so all features are available.

 </div>